14 Famous Sad Paintings

 At Eternity's Gate by Vincent van Gogh

 Vincent van Gogh’s time in the Saint Paul asylum, where he struggled with loneliness and mental illnesses, inspired him to make this painting.
 "Sorrowing Old Man," "Sorrow," and "Worn Out" are also some primary examples of his sad artwork.
+Vincent van Gogh is one of the most famous oil painting artists of all time.

 The Wounded Deer by Frida Kahlo (1946)